FIND A TRAVEL HEALTHCARE PROVIDER

 It’s also important to know that the danger from typhoid fever doesn’t end when symptoms disappear.3 Even when symptoms seem to go away, you may still be carrying Salmonella Typhi and can pass it on to someone else.3

-VIVOTIF is the only FDA-approved oral vaccine for typhoid fever.1
+VIVOTIF is the only FDA-approved oral vaccine for typhoid fever.1,4

-VIVOTIF is a prescription vaccine you take by mouth to help protect you from typhoid fever.1 VIVOTIF is for adults and children ages 6 and older.1
+VIVOTIF is a prescription vaccine you take by mouth to help protect you from typhoid fever.1 VIVOTIF is for adults and children greater than 6 years of age.1

-While typhoid fever can be treated with antibiotics, 71% of Salmonella Typhi infections are resistant to the most common antibiotic used to treat typhoid fever.7
+While typhoid fever can be treated with antibiotics, according to data reported in 2017, 74% of Salmonella Typhi infections are resistant to one of the most commonly used antibiotics.6

 VIVOTIF can help provide protection